ivn-maria/Modern-DevOps-Practices-Project/README.md

 Task: set up a local Kubernetes cluster

-Process: First I wrote Kubernetes manifests (deployment.yaml and service.yaml, using NodePort for the connection) to define the application deployment.
+Process: First I wrote Kubernetes manifests (deployment.yaml and service.yaml, using NodePort) to define the application deployment.
 Then, I started my Docker and Minikube.
 With all this being set, I executed the following commands:

 1. docker build -t tic-tac-toe:latest .
 2. docker tag tic-tac-toe:latest tic-tac-toe:latest